 What does this mean for traders?
 Let's take the example of a blackjack player at a casino.
 When the player is on a winning streak, they might start playing it safe, betting smaller amounts in order to protect their winnings.
 However, if that same player is losing money, they may start taking greater risks by doubling down or betting more on riskier hands, hoping to break even.
 Investors exhibit similar behavior.
 Unfortunately, taking on excessive risk when experiencing losses tends to only make those losses even worse in the end.
 This applies equally during a banking crisis.

 So, what led to SVB's collapse?
 In a familiar story, the bank found itself overleveraged and using customer deposits to invest in risky assets that ultimately turned bad.
 As word of the bank's financial troubles spread, a bank run followed, ultimately leading to its collapse.
 This underscores the importance of prudent management and responsible investment practices to maintain stability and protect the interests of both traders and investors.
-Remember, trading brokers act in similar ways to banks as they take your deposits and re-invest them, so brokers can, and have, failed for much the same reasons as banks.

-What impact does the collapse have on traders?
+What impact does a bank collapse have on traders?
 You can expect increased volatility and a wider range of price movements.
 At this point, you may be asking, how can the failure of a regional bank in the US affect your stock investments on an Asian bourse like the Nikkei Average?
 The truth is the financial world is deeply interconnected.
 Institutional traders have their eye on world financial events and their portfolio managers will move investments around at the first sign of risk.
 This is why jitters in a faraway market can be felt in your local stock market.

 For traders, this kind of event can actually be advantageous.
 One of the great aspects of being a trader is that you don't have to accurately predict how things will unfold.
 Your main focus is simply reacting to the price movements.